"Damn! He ain't gonna be in

 9. Paul: "That's it!
 I'm throwing ecologically designed hammers!
 Speaks gibberish after

-- Sev Trek: Puss in Boots (an Australian spoof of Star Trek: The Next Generation) had a phoney blooper real in the credits involving the CGI actors.
+- Sev Trek: Pus in Boots (an Australian spoof of Star Trek: The Next Generation) had a phoney blooper reel in the credits involving the CGI actors.

 - Echo Chamber, on a few levels.

 - The web podcast Geek Brief concludes just about every episode with outtakes of Cali Lewis flubbing various lines or gurning during camera-rolling-between-takes moments.

 - A fake outtake for one of the online BIONICLE videos features Hahli being decapitated and knocking over some equipment.

 - The two Halo Legend videos feature the creator blasting through segments of the first Halo on the hardest difficulty level, almost without breaking stride.
 Both of them have blooper reels at the end which showcase what happens when the all-out offensive fails, or your timing for a particular trick is a bit off.

 - RPG Parade currently has two collections of outtakes from the series as a whole.

 - The Guild presently has a reel avalable on it's website, and includes things like Fawkes freaking out when a giant insect lands on him, Vork accidentally breaking the pendant as he gives it to Codex, and Vork also failing to drive the camper van away...only to drive into a dustbin when he manages to get it right!

 - In the League of Intergalactic Cosmic Champions, some fake outtakes were done.